hackclub/solder/src/pages/submit.md

 After either @acon or @cyao (on Slack) reacts with the  ✅  emoji, it's approved!
 We'll DM you with a shipping form to fill out to get your kit :D

+---

-### Here from a club (or classroom) workshop?
+### Here from a workshop?

-Your club leader will give you a form to fill out!
+Your club leader (or teacher) will give you a form to fill out!

-If you're in the Slack, you should also post it in #solder-ships.
+If you're in the Slack, you should still post it in #solder-ships.
 You'll get great feedback, and have others check over if your circuit is working!
 It'll also confirm whether your submission got accepted or not.

-### Not on the Slack yet, and not from a club?

-Go join!

 ### Club leader?